Leslie Groves: Manhattan Project

-Groves soon decided to establish his project headquarters on the fifth floor of the New War Department Building (now known as the Harry S Truman Building) in Washington, D.C., where Marshall had maintained a liaison office.
-In August 1943, the MED headquarters (and Nichols, who was in charge of the production facilities at Hanford and Oak Ridge) moved to Oak Ridge, Tennessee, but the name of the district did not change.
+Groves soon decided to establish his project headquarters on the fifth floor of the New War Department Building, now known as the Harry S Truman Building, in Washington, D.C., where Marshall had maintained a liaison office.
+In August 1943, the MED headquarters moved to Oak Ridge, Tennessee, but the name of the district did not change.

 Construction accounted for roughly 90 percent of the Manhattan Project's total cost.
 The day after Groves took over, he and Marshall took a train to Tennessee to inspect the site that Marshall had chosen for the proposed production plant at Oak Ridge.
 Groves was suitably impressed with the site, and steps were taken to condemn the land.
 Protests, legal appeals, and congressional inquiries were to no avail.
-By mid-November US Marshals were tacking notices to vacate on farmhouse doors, and construction contractors were moving in.
+By mid-November U.S. Marshals were tacking notices to vacate on farmhouse doors, and construction contractors were moving in.

-Meanwhile, Groves had met with J. Robert Oppenheimer, the University of California, Berkeley physicist, and discussed the creation of a laboratory where the bomb could be designed and tested.
+Meanwhile, Groves had met with J. Robert Oppenheimer, a physicist at the University of California, Berkeley, and discussed the creation of a laboratory where the bomb could be designed and tested.
 Groves was impressed with the breadth of Oppenheimer's knowledge.
-A long conversation on a train in October 1942 convinced Groves and his deputy Kenneth Nichols that Oppenheimer thoroughly understood the issues involved in setting up a laboratory in a remote area.
+He had a long conversation on a train after a meeting in Chicago on October 15, when Groves invited Oppenheimer to join Marshall and Nichols on the 20th Century Limited train returning to New York.
+After dinner on the train they discussed the project while squeezed into Nichols's one-person roomette, and when Oppenheimer left the train at Buffalo, Nichols had no doubt that he should direct the new lab.
+Groves saw that Oppenheimer thoroughly understood the issues involved in setting up a laboratory in a remote area.
 These were features that Groves found lacking in other scientists, and he knew that broad knowledge would be vital in an interdisciplinary project that would involve not just physics, but chemistry, metallurgy, ordnance, and engineering.

 In October 1942 Groves and Oppenheimer inspected sites in New Mexico, where they selected a suitable location for the laboratory at Los Alamos.
 Unlike Oak Ridge, the ranch school at Los Alamos, along with 54000 acres of surrounding forest and grazing land, was soon acquired.
 Groves also detected in Oppenheimer something that many others did not, an "overweening ambition" which Groves reckoned would supply the drive necessary to push the project to a successful conclusion.
 Groves became convinced that Oppenheimer was the best and only man to run the laboratory.